scalexlabs/aws/aws-rds-automation/README.md

-# aws-rds-automation
+# aws-rds-start-stop-automation
-Automatic aws-rds instance start and shutdown using aws-lambda.
+Automatic aws-rds instance start and shutdown using aws-lambda & Python

 ### Getting Started
 This project is built using Python(v2.7) as backend.
 This project is implemented for demonstration purpose and tutorial of Automatic AWS RDS instance start and shutdown using AWS lambda.